jaredpar/jaredpar.github.io/_drafts/ban-the-term-threadsafe.md

 > This type is thread safe

 Reading this phrase is like hearing nails on a chalk board.
-I often physically cringe as a result.
+It often makes me physically cringe.

 The phrase *thread safe* makes it sound like thread safety is on / off property of a type.
 Nothing could be further from the truth.
 There is a wide variety of multi-threaded usage scenarios for types that simply cannot be decribed in a binary fashion.

-A much better way to describe the thread safety of a type is to enumerate the scenarios in which the type can and can't be used.
+A much better way to describe the thread safety of a type is to enumerate the scenarios in which the type can or can't be used.
 Giving users concrete information on how the type will behave in specific circumstances gives them a much better chance of correctly using the type in their own programs.

-Once the scenarios are enumerated you'll often find these types fall into exitsing well known patterns which the user is more likely to have experience with.
+Even better once the scenarios are enumerated you'll often find these types fall into exitsing well known patterns which the user is more likely to have experience with.
+This gives them a much better chance of succesfully using the type

 Here is a non-exhausting sampling of the most common multithreaded patterns I  encounter.